zwolabs/zwolabs.github.io/_posts/2025-02-13-ransom-for-privacy.md

 >
 >Here is my last advice to you.
 In future you better ensure you stay away from this kind of situations.
 >My advice - don't forget to regularly update your passwords to feel completely secure.

+If you don't have a camera on your computer, you have nothing to worry about.
+If in doubt, it helps to habitually cover the camera when you are not in a video conference.